micmejia/bible-dump/NKJV/2 Samuel/2 Sam 3.md

 So David sent messengers to Ishbosheth, Saul's son, saying, "Give _me_ my wife Michal, whom I betrothed to myself for a hundred foreskins of the Philistines."

 ###### 15
-And Ishbosheth sent and took her from _her_ husband, from [^c]Paltiel the son of Laish.
+And Ishbosheth sent and took her from _her_ husband, from Paltiel the son of Laish.

 ###### 16
-Then her husband went along with her to Bahurim, [^d]weeping behind her.
+Then her husband went along with her to Bahurim, weeping behind her.
 So Abner said to him, "Go, return!"
 And he returned.

 ###### 17
 Now Abner had communicated with the elders of Israel, saying, "In time past you were seeking for David _to be_ king over you.

 ###### 18
-Now then, do _it!_ For the Lord has spoken of David, saying, 'By the hand of My servant David, [^e]I will save My people Israel from the hand of the Philistines and the hand of all their enemies.' "
+Now then, do _it!_ For the Lord has spoken of David, saying, 'By the hand of My servant David, I will save My people Israel from the hand of the Philistines and the hand of all their enemies.' "

 ###### 19
 And Abner also spoke in the hearing of Benjamin.
 Then Abner also went to speak in the hearing of David in Hebron all that seemed good to Israel and the whole house of Benjamin.